PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/the_deadlock_empire_tla.md

 | counter = 5 | LeaveCriticalSection | Store | |
 | counter = 5 | LeaveCriticalSection | EnterCriticalSection | And thread 2 enters the critical section while thread 1 is still there |

-> Thread 1 is in the LeaveCriticalSection state but it has not executed the step yet.
+> Thread a is in the LeaveCriticalSection state but it has not executed the step yet.

 [Confused counter](https://deadlockempire.github.io/#4-confusedCounter)